 My husband took this photo of me almost exactly four years ago… Sigh… Now I wish we’d had some newborn photography Minneapolis taken to capture the moment.
 It’s a blink and you’ll miss it time in your life!

 Like so many first time new mothers, my baby and I were a permanent fixture on the living room couch.
 My butt print was embedded in the upholstery and the outline of my baby’s ear was perpetually pressed onto my chest.
 I stayed in my pajamas all day.
+I even considered getting some 100% Mulberry Silk Pajamas because of it.
 I didn’t even have an iPhone back then to get distracted on!
 I tiptoed around the house if my newborn would let me put her down for a second, so I could use the toilet and shovel food down my mouth.
 I was a nervous wreck, but completely in love.

 Those first few weeks and months, when things were so new, I watched the clock and waited for my husband to come home from work, so he could ‘rescue‘ me from the couch.
 I look back on those days now and laugh… rescue me from what?!
 From eternal cuteness and cuddles?
 Rescue me from that warm little sleepy lump on my chest?
 Rescue me from the feed/change/clean/burp/repeat cycle that was my day?
 I knew it was a special time, because everyone told me so, but I didn’t realize how it would be just a blip in time.
 Back then, those days of feed/change/clean/burp/repeat, felt like an eternity.